vyshkov/gcp-serverless/README.md

  - Use as less costs as possible for infra hosting
  - Use IaaC approach
  - Implement CI/CD for an app

+## This project is not fully automated (its not possible)

+You will have to maually setup some things:
+ - Enable needed APIs in GCP
+ - Create service accounts and setup roles for them
+ - Create GCP bucket for terraform state
+ - Create Identity Federation config for GitHub Actions
+ - Setup GitHub Actions secrets
+ - Create OAuth client ID for Google Sign In

 ## An idea of the architecture (implementation in progress)